Stacked glass payment cards with a rupee symbol, Taj Mahal silhouette, and Indian flag

 Video KYC (V-KYC), standardized by the RBI for banking, is not yet widely adopted by crypto card issuers.
 Most use document-upload KYC with selfie verification.
 Processing takes 1-3 business days for new users on international platforms.

 Physical cards ship to Indian addresses within 10-21 business days via India Post or private courier (BlueDart, DTDC).
 Virtual cards are available within minutes for Google Pay use.
-Apple Pay launched in India in 2023 with limited bank support; crypto card Apple Pay compatibility should be verified per issuer.
+Apple Pay availability in India remains limited - verify compatibility with your specific card issuer before relying on it.

 Spending Tips for India